awsdocs/aws-ruby-developer-guide/doc_source/cloud9-ruby.md

 ## Step 5: Run Example Code<a name="cloud9-ruby-run"></a>

-To run code in your AWS Cloud9 development environment, see [Run Your Code](https://docs.aws.amazon.com/cloud9/latest/user-guide/build-run-debug.html#build-run-debug-run) in the \.
+To run code in your AWS Cloud9 development environment, see [Run Your Code](https://docs.aws.amazon.com/cloud9/latest/user-guide/build-run-debug.html#build-run-debug-run) in the AWS Cloud9 User Guide\.